Meet: Daniel Harris

-How do you plan to apply your skills as a writer in your everyday life and how did minoring in Writing and Linguistics at Georgia Southern allow you to develop those skills?
+How do you plan to apply your skills as a writer in your everyday life and how did minoring in Writing & Linguistics at Georgia Southern allow you to develop those skills?

 I plan to continue improving my communication skills and use the lessons I learned in the writing classes I have taken when applying for jobs in the future.